Hubble telescope's bigger, more powerful successor to soar

 It will be the biggest and most powerful astronomical observatory ever to leave the planet, elaborate in its design and ambitious in its scope.
 At a budget-busting $10 billion, it is the most expensive and also the trickiest, by far, to pull off.

-Set to soar after years of delay on Friday, the James Webb Space Telescope will seek out the faint, twinkling light from the first stars and galaxies, providing a glimpse into cosmic creation.
+Set to soar after years of delay, the James Webb Space Telescope will seek out the faint, twinkling light from the first stars and galaxies, providing a glimpse into cosmic creation.
 Its infrared eyes will also stare down black holes and hunt for alien worlds, scouring the atmospheres of planets for water and other possible hints of life.

 “That’s why it’s worth taking risks.
 That’s why it’s worth the agony and the sleepless nights,” NASA's science mission chief Thomas Zurbuchen said in an interview with The Associated Press.